Defining Objectives and Goals

 Step 10 | Post-Mortem Analysis

-Last but not least, you’ll want to do a little analysis to see how you can improve future offsites.
+Last but not least, you’ll want to do a little analysis to see how you can improve future offsites and ensure your planning offsites align with your company's goals and overall business strategy.
 Send out a survey to all participants that includes the following questions:

-Then, get together with the planning team, analyze that data, and create a Stop, Start, Continue list with team feedback to guide future corporate retreat planning efforts!
+Then, get together with the planning team, analyze that data, and create a Stop, Start, Continue list with team feedback to guide future corporate retreat planning efforts.
+The insights gained from this process not only help build high performing teams, but also inform what the team makes of future offsite retreats, ensuring each event is more impactful than the last.
+Consider how these lessons will benefit the next team or group participating in an offsite retreat.

 While we know this can feel like a lot, our team has planned countless retreats and offsites seamlessly using this very structure.
 And, if you want more support beyond a corporate retreat planning template, contact us for more information about our custom corporate retreat planning services!